consti/ratchetify/README.md

 $ rat create:rails
 ```

-This will prepare your uberspace if it is the first time you deploy an app using ratchetify, pull your app from a repo, create a database and database.yml for it, creates a run-script and registers it with uberspace's daemontools and finally runs the typical rake tasks needed to setup a rails app.
+This prepares your uberspace if it is the first time you deploy an app using ratchetify, pulls your app from a repo, creates a database and database.yml for it, creates a run-script and registers it with uberspace's daemontools and finally runs the typical rake tasks needed to setup a RAILS app.

-Ratchetify also registers your apps host-name and domain with the Apache webserver, you only need to make sure that your DNS entries point to the right uberspace.
+Ratchetify also registers your app's host-name and domain with the Apache webserver, you only have to make sure that your DNS entries point to the right uberspace.

 To update an app, use: